Graduate Students

 Sami Sorid, M.A.

-Sami is a third-year graduate student in the clinical psychology PhD program.
+Sami is a fourth-year graduate student in the clinical psychology PhD program.
 She graduated from The College of William & Mary in 2022, with an honors B.S. in Psychological Sciences and a minor in Management and Organizational Leadership.
 Sami previously held research assistantships at the CAADC, UPenn’s Character Lab, and Dr. Adrian Bravo’s lab at William & Mary.
 For her research, she is interested in examining the impact of feedback-informed care on treatment progress over time.

 sami.sorid@temple.edu